-- Stay in a safe place with a means of escape. - Be ready should you need to evacuate your home. - Co-operate with the emergency services. - Call 999 if you are in immediate danger.
+- Stay in a safe place with a means of escape.Be ready should you need to evacuate your home.

+- Defeady should you need to evaluate you nome

+Co-operate with the emergency services.

+- Co-operate with the emergency service:

+Call 999 if you are in immediate danger.

+- call 555 frigod ale in finite date datio